Matanbenami12/Identify_small_objects_SSD/README.md

 ```

-Once we finish :tada: we are ready to make our own data set.
+Once we finish 🎉 we are ready to make our own data set.

 OKKKKK-so a brief overview of what we needed to do